drobban/drobban/README.md

 ## Alchemy4Elixir

-Recently, I launched a project called Alchemy4Elixir.dev.
+I launched a project called Alchemy4Elixir.dev.
 It’s still in the experimental phase, but it’s live and open to anyone interested in solving a curated set of problems while learning Elixir.
 If you’re familiar with 4Clojure, you’ll recognize the approach I’m aiming for here.
+You can contribute problems to be published in Alchemy4Elixir by committing to `alchemy_contrib`.